ossimlabs/omar-common/docs/install-guide/omar-common.md

 ## Common Config Settings

-All to most services will have these common config settings.
+Most services will have these common config settings.
 These config settings can be copied into the services application.yml and added to any services config options.
+If you are not using a config server where multiple configuration can be merged together then you must specify all your configuration in one file.
+In this example we pulled from our config-server and we will setup common variables that can be used at other configuration.
+We will create our own common variables and then can be used by other configurations.

 ```
 serverName: "localhost"